-- 5. Enter a name for the firewall rule. - 6.
-Select one of the following options: - Require any supported product allows you to check for any product (rather than requiring you to select every product separately).
+5. Enter a name for the firewall rule.

+- 6. Select one of the following options: - Require any supported product allows you to check for any product (rather than requiring you to select every product separately).
 This option button provides a list of products in the remediation section to allow you to enable remediation options which are product specific. - Require specific products/vendors allows you to define compliance by allowing any product by a specific vendor or provides functionality that allows you to select individual products to define compliance. - 7.
 After you select your vendors and products, remediation options appear on the page. - 8.
-If your firewall is supported, select the Turn on Firewall check box.

-- 9. Under Optional, select Monitor this rule for change in result to continuously monitor the policy compliance of endpoints.
+If your firewall is supported, select the Turn on Firewall check box. - 9.
+Under Optional, select Monitor this rule for change in result to continuously monitor the policy compliance of endpoints.
 If this check box is selected, and a change in compliance status on an endpoint that has successfully logged in occurs, Ivanti Policy Secure initiates a new handshake to reevaluate realm or role assignments. - 10.
-Click Save Changes to save the firewall rule and enforce firewall remediation. - 11.
+(Optional) Select Enable Custom Instructions, to provide detailed instructions or description in the form of HTML or plaint text. - 11.
+Click Save Changes to save the firewall rule and enforce firewall remediation. - 12.
 (Optional) Add more rules to the policy, specify how Host Checker should evaluate multiple rules within the policy, and define remediation options.